I need help

 The Assistance Programme is a true confidential and compassionate 24/7 service helping more than 9.5 million people overcome physical, mental, social and financial challenges.

-If your organisation can demonstrate a commitment to wellbeing through a policy, programme or initiative, and would like to apply for a Certificate of Recognition, you can find further information here.
+If your organisation can demonstrate a commitment to wellbeing through a policy, programme or initiative, and would like to apply for a new Certificate of Recognition, you can find further information here.

 We regularly circulate information and updates, with links to useful resources to all wellbeing officers/those with responsibility for wellbeing across the Bar.
 If you would like to receive this update, please email smercer@barcouncil.org.uk